krawaller/cv/README.md

 #### Also

-Singing, LEGO and black metal!
+Singing, LEGO, board games and black metal!
 And travel, but mainly as an excuse for [photo bombing](bomb.JPG).